Our concern and focus are on gas fireplace maintenance.

 The carbon monoxide detector is an important safety component.
 This is attached to all fireplaces including those using gas fuels.
 Being a part of the system, a carbon monoxide detector is likely to fail at some point.

-With frequent inspections, malfunctioning carbon monoxide detectors are readily addressed to alert you to carbon monoxide exposure.
 This important component isn’t installed directly over the gas fireplace.

 Rather, it’s placed near the ceiling and a bit off the fireplace.